apooreapo/detectCoronaryArteryIOS/readme.md

 For any question regarding the project, you can contact me at orestisapostolou@yahoo.gr.

+Since this is the product of a full Master's diploma thesis, if you want to know more about the project, or understand it better, you can request the full thesis at the above e-mail address.

 Orestis Apostolou, Vasileios Charisis, Georgios Apostolidis, Leontios J. Hadjileontiadis

 April 2022